h0ngcha0/little-book-of-alephium/chapters/06-smart-contracts-in-ralph.md

 - **Enums**: User defined data type consisting of a fixed set of named constants
 - **Functions**: Defines executable logic and behavior of the contract

-Contracts are identified by their unique contract ids, which can be converted 1-to-1 to contract addresses.
+Contracts are identified by their unique contract IDs, which can be converted 1-to-1 to contract addresses.
 In Alephium, tokens are issued through contract creation, and the token ID is identical to the ID of the contract that issued it.

 ```rust
 Contract MyToken(name: ByteVec, mut owner: Address) {